Orbit & Pan¶

 - Rotation Angle

-- Rotation step size in degrees, when Numpad4, Numpad6, Numpad8, or Numpad2 are used to rotate the 3D View.
+Rotation step size in degrees, when Numpad4, Numpad6, Numpad8, or Numpad2 are used to rotate the 3D Viewport.

 - Zoom Method

-Choose your preferred style of zooming in and out, when using interactive view zoom.
+Choose your preferred style of zooming in and out, when using interactive zoom.

-- Scale zooming depends on where you first click in the view.
+Scale zooming depends on where you first click in the view.
 To zoom out, move the cursor to the area center.
-To zoom in, move the cursor away from the areas center.
+To zoom in, move the cursor away from the area center.

 The Continue zooming option allows you to control the speed (and not the value) of zooming by moving away from the initial cursor position.